Step 2. Harvesting

 To help identify the % dry matter, the cob and kernel maturity, which directly correlate to DM, can roughly be assessed in the field in two steps.

-Firstly, collect at least five representative cobs and pull back the outer leaves.
+To assess maize maturity, firstly, collect at least five representative cobs and pull back the outer leaves.
 Pressing your fingernail into the kernels should result in a soft cheese texture at top of the cob and leave no indentation in kernels in the middle and bottom.

 Secondly, break the cobs in half to examine kernels.
 A visible line will indicate where the solid yellow starch changes to the milky white sugar portion of the kernel.
 One-third to one-half of the kernel should be yellow starch.

 These rough assessments should be confirmed with an oven or microwave DM test.

 TOP TIP: Harvest maize correctly to optimise starch content and to set the crop up for a good consolidation – by cutting at the right time, cutting at the correct height and achieving the right chop length.

 Use the optimum cutting height and chop length